 In case of insolvency of a project company, a lender forming part of a consortium arrangement or syndicated facility can authorise a security trustee or an agent to act on his behalf in the committee of creditors to the extent of his voting share.
-Further, where the debt is in the form of securities (such as debentures), the trustee or agent (as may be specified in the transaction documents) will represent and act on behalf of such class of creditors during the entire resolution process.
+Further, where the debt is in the form of certain types of securities (such as listed debentures), the trustee acting on behalf of debenture holders would have the right to act as secured creditors under Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 (SARFAESI) and for availing the benefit of the fast track enforcement process thereunder.